Billon (alloy): History

+Billon coins were frequently issued in varying finenesses up to about 37% silver for fractional denominations in eighteenth-century German states.

-An example of a United States coin that is considered to be billon are the Jefferson nickels issued from 1942 through 1945.
+An example of a United States coin considered to be billon is the Jefferson nickel issued from 1942 through 1945.
 In order to save nickel and copper for the war effort, the composition of the nickel was changed to an alloy of 35% silver, 56% copper, and 9% manganese.
 These coins are easily identifiable by their color and by the presence of a large mintmark on top of the dome of Monticello.

+Another twentieth-century example is the Mexican one-peso coin minted from 1957 to 1967, which was composed of 10% silver, 70% copper, 10% nickel, and 10% zinc.